-The Ultimate 2000 Meter Rowing Strategy: Unleash Your Inner Athlete!
+The Ultimate 2000 Meter Row Strategy: Unleash Your Inner Athlete!

 A rowing machine monitor set for a 2000 meter race

-Somewhere along the way in pretty much every rower’s career, the time comes to take on that most iconic of racing distances, the 2000-meter rowing race.
+Somewhere along the way in pretty much every rower’s career, the time comes to take on that most iconic of racing distances, the 2000-meter row.

 In fact, competitive on-water rowers often live or die by their ability to cover that distance as quickly as possible on the rowing machine.
 And for high-school rowers, a good 2K erg time can mean the difference between a free ride to college and going it alone.